Chris Stoll: College career

 Stoll played at Penn State for six years.
 In his first two years, he did not receive any playing time due to being redshirted and being a backup.
 In the 2019 season, Stoll played in 13 games while recording three tackles.
 Before the start of the 2020 season, Stoll was awarded a scholarship by the Nittany Lions.
 Stoll played in nine games during the 2020 season.
 During the 2021 season, he played in 13 games, being nominated for the Burlsworth Trophy.
 At the start of the 2022 season, Stoll was named to the Patrick Mannelly Award watchlist and was named a team captain.
 He appeared in all 13 games on the year, and was given the Patrick Mannelly Award for best long snapper nationally.
 Stoll accepted an invite to play in the Hula Bowl.

 Professional career

 After not being selected in the 2023 NFL draft, Stoll signed with the Seattle Seahawks as an undrafted free agent.
 On August 29, 2023, the Seahawks announced that he had made the initial 53-man roster.

+On March 23, 2026, Stoll re-signed with the Seahawks on a two-year, $2.91 million contract.